rdswift/picard-docs-restructure/usage/command_processing.rst

    # Any files remaining in the cluster pane could not be
    # matched automatically

-Please see the :doc:`../usage/exec_commands` section for details regarding the commands available for execution.
+Please see the :doc:`exec_commands` section for details regarding the commands available for execution.

 .. toctree::
    :hidden:

-   /usage/exec_commands
+   exec_commands